JoseManuelPS/Docker_RFD/README.md

 ## Prerequisites

-Currently all the images have been generated on Docker version **20.10.1**

-If you want to make use rhel images, you should also create a base image called **rhel7:activated** or **rhel8:activated** depending on the image you are going to build.
-An alternative to this would be to remove the <(yum update)> or <(dnf update)> commands from the dockerfiles, but correct operation is not guaranteed.
+If you want to make use rhel dockerfiles, you should also create a base image called **rhel7:activated** or **rhel8:activated** with an active subscription.